guigaribalde/guigaribalde/README.md

 > *Software Engineer Degree at [PUCRS](https://www.pucrs.br/)*.

-#### I am a Front-end Software Engineer and designer.
+#### I am Software Engineer and designer.
-Since 2017 i've been living and breathing web development especially ReactJS.
-I've been creating modern, clean and user friendly user interfaces for all types and sizes of companies!
+Since 2017 i've been living and breathing web development.
+I've been creating modern, clean and user friendly user interfaces, APIs and applications for all types and sizes of companies!

 #### A little bit more about me 😉...
 ```typescript